 onto the $\g$-valued harmonic forms $\mathcal{H}^{\bullet+1}(\mathbb{S}^1) \otimes\g = \g[1]\oplus\g$ on $\mathbb{S}^1$.
 Transposing and extending the composite continuous deformation retract to observables, we obtain a continuous deformation retract

 between the free observables of non-Abelian Chern-Simons theory and the symmetric algebra of the finite-dimensional cochain complex $\g^{\ast}[-1]\oplus \g^\ast$ with trivial differential.
-Applying homological perturbation theory \cite{HPT} to the formal perturbation $\delta = \lambda\,\ell_2^\prime$ associated with the Chern-Simons $L_{\infty}[1]$-algebra structure from Example \ref{ex:CS2}, we obtain a perturbed continuous deformation retract
+In particular, the $0$-th cohomology of the free Chern-Simons observables is simply given by the symmetric algebra $\Sym\,\g^\ast[[\lambda]]$.
+To compare this with the perturbatively interacting Chern-Simons observables, we apply homological perturbation theory \cite{HPT} to the formal perturbation $\delta = \lambda\,\ell_2^\prime$ of \eqref{eqn:CSlastexample2} which is associated with the Chern-Simons $L_{\infty}[1]$-algebra structure from Example \ref{ex:CS2} and obtain the perturbed continuous deformation retract

 Using the continuous deformation retracts from \eqref{eqn:CSlastexample} and the explicit formula for the perturbed differential $\widetilde{\delta}$ from \cite{HPT}, one finds that $\widetilde{\delta}$ is precisely of order $\lambda^1$, i.e.\ there are no higher order corrections in $\lambda$.
 (This is due to the fact that all cochain homotopies in \eqref{eqn:CSlastexample} act trivially on pull-backs of harmonic forms on $\mathbb{S}^1$.)
 One further shows that $\widetilde{\delta}$ is the degree $1$ derivation induced by ($\lambda$ times) the transpose of the transfer $\ell^\mathcal{H}_2$ of the $\ell_2$ bracket to $\mathcal{H}^{\bullet+1}(\mathbb{S}^1) \otimes \g = \g[1] \oplus \g$, see also \eqref{eqn:CS:transferred_l2}.
 The transferred bracket further simplifies to $\ell^\mathcal{H}_2 (\alpha, \beta) = (-1)^{\vert\alpha\vert}\,p_{\mathcal{H}}[\alpha, \beta] =(-1)^{\vert\alpha\vert}\, [\alpha, \beta]$, for all $\alpha,\beta\in\mathcal{H}^{\bullet+1}(\mathbb{S}^1) \otimes \g$, because the harmonic forms on $\mathbb{S}^1$ are simply the forms with constant coefficients, and so are closed under the Lie bracket on $\g$-valued forms.
 It then follows that the left-hand side of \eqref{eqn:CSlastexample3} is cochain isomorphic to the Chevalley-Eilenberg complex